I have discovered that a large proportion of highly intelligent, mathematically

 The proof is illustrated below in Figure Ang2.

-In order to understand the proof, think of the blue arrow, labelled "1", as starting on line AC, pointing from A to C, and then being rotated first around point A, then point B, then point C until it ends up on the original line but pointing in the direction of the dark grey arrow, labelled "4".
+In order to understand the proof, think of the blue arrow, labelled "1", as starting on line AC, pointing from A to C, and then being rotated counter-clockwise, first around point A, then around point B, then around point C until it ends up on the original line but pointing in the direction of the dark grey arrow, labelled "4".

 So, understanding the proof involves considering what happens if

-It may be best to think of the proof not as a static diagram but as a process, with stages represented from left to right in Figure Ang3.
+It is best to think of the proof not as a static diagram but as a process, with stages represented from left to right in Figure Ang3.
 In the first stage, the pale blue arrow starts on the bottom side of the triangle, pointing to the right then is rotated through each of the internal angles A, B, C, always rotated in the same direction (counter-clockwise in this case), so that it lies on each of the other sides in succession, until it is finally rotated through the third angle, c, after which it lies on the original side of the triangle, but obviously pointing in the opposite direction.
 Some people may prefer to rotate something like a pencil rather than imagining a rotation depicted by snapshots.

-In this triangle the sides are not very different in length, which conceals a problem that can arise if the first side the arrow is on is very short and the other two are longer.
-If the length of the arrow is fixed by the length of the first side, you would need to imagine either that the arrow stretches or shrinks as it rotates, or that it slides along a line after reaching it so as to be able to rotate around the next vertex.
+In this triangle the sides are not very different in length, which conceals a problem that can arise if the first side the arrow is on is very short and the other two are much longer.
+If the length of the rotating arrow is fixed by the length of the first side, you would need to imagine either that the arrow stretches or shrinks as it rotates, or that it slides along a line after reaching it so as to be able to rotate around the next vertex.
 Alternatively you can imagine that the depicted arrow is part of a much longer invisible arrow, so that, as the invisible arrow rotates from one side to another, it always extends beyond both ends of the new side, and can then rotate around the next vertex.
 I leave it to the reader to think about these alternatives and what difference they make to the proof, and to the cognitive competences required to construct and understand the proof.

 For an arrow to be rotated in a plane and end up lying in its original position it must have been rotated through some number of half-rotations.
 (Each half rotation brings it back to the original orientation, but pointing in alternate directions.)